 - Physics: PHYS 1301/1101 & PHYS 1302/1102

-- **Additional Advanced Biology Courses (typically two): Anatomy, Physiology, Genetics, Cell Biology, Neuroscience, Immunology, Virology, or Endocrinology.
+- **Additional Advanced Biology Courses (choose two): Anatomy, Genetics, Cell Biology, Neuroscience, Immunology, Virology, or Endocrinology.

 While most other optometry schools will require the above pre-requisite courses, it is up to you to visit the individual schools’ admission office’s webpage to learn about their specific admissions policy.